Infrasaurus/STCKRSLAP/README.md

 That said, nothing's stopping you from capturing screenshots of your artwork.
 If you're proud of your work, snap away!

 ## Can I sell this in some form?
-**No, you absolutely cannot!** This project was provided to the world gratis, but on the sole condition that you cannot sell this project in any form (even selling it as a hosted app service, a la AWS or Digital Ocean) without consulting me first.

-If you wanna modify its code?
-Go for it!
-Same license applies, though (no commercial use without consulting me first).
-Wanna host it on Hetzner for your friends out of your own pocket?
-Sure thing!
-Want to turn it into a hosted service you charge others for? **Fuck you, pay me!**
+**No, you absolutely cannot!** The code to this project is MIT-licensed as it's from an LLM, but the core concept remains mine.
+Feel free to run this for your friends, but commercialization is prohibited.